Facebook requests input on hard questions about censorship

 - Who gets to define what’s false news — and what’s simply controversial political speech?

-Facebook has been racked with criticism since the 2016 US presidential election over claims that it didn’t do enough to prevent the spread of fake news, including right wing conspiracy theories and exagerations that may have given Donald Trump an advatange.
+Facebook has been racked with criticism since the 2016 US presidential election over claims that it didn’t do enough to prevent the spread of fake news, including right-wing conspiracy theories and exaggerations that may have given Donald Trump an advantage.
 If Facebook becomes the truth police and makes polarizing decisions, it could alienate the conservative side of its user base and further fracture online communities, but if it stands idle, it may grossly interfere with the need for an informed electorate.

 - Is social media good for democracy?